 Our Staff Team, led by Simon, facilitates and encourages the growth and nurturing of the church as a whole.

-We believe that God, the Father, Son and Holy Spirit, is actively drawing people to himself to receive and experience love, forgiveness and renewal found in Him.
+We believe that God, the Father, Son and Holy Spirit, is actively drawing people to Himself to trust him for salvation, life and joy-filled purpose.

-Our identity as individuals and a community – and subsequently all that we do together – is founded on His all-encompassing grace.
-We come together to know and love him, to learn from Him, to love one another and be a family together, sharing our joys and struggles.
+Our identity as individuals and a community – and subsequently all that we do together – is founded on God’s all-encompassing grace.
+We come together to know and love God, to learn from Jesus through the Bible and to love one another by God’s Spirit.
+Corporately, God calls us into the world to preach the good news of Jesus and demonstrate his compassion, mercy and justice.

 See the linked Doctrinal Statement for a more in-depth statement of what we believe.